marexisme/Bonzomatic-launcher/README.md

 ## Version 1.4 :

--Remembers the ladt main file and stores it in /Appdata/Roaming/BonzomaticLauncher/config.txt -When you start a bonzomatic with Bonzomatic launcher, its rectangle will turn red as long as it is open
+-Remembers the last main file and stores it in /Appdata/Roaming/BonzomaticLauncher/config.txt -When you start a bonzomatic with Bonzomatic launcher, its rectangle will turn red as long as it is open

+## Version 1.5 :

+-When you click on a Bonzomatic already launch in Bonzomatic Launcher, it will ask you if you want to close it -You can now see the bonzomatic Launcher Version in it title